-Another Hollywood mega merger is shaking up the world of pop culture, in a deal where the rich get richer.
+Another Hollywood mega merger has shaken up the world of pop culture, in a deal where the rich get richer.
 James Bond finds a new home and a historic Hollywood studio becomes the property of Jeff Bezos.
-Amazon is purchasing MGM and its entire library.
+Amazon has purchased MGM and its entire library.
 It’s a move that will add more than 4,000 films and 17,000 shows to the streaming service’s catalogue.

-The rumored deal between Amazon and MGM is now official (in news we first heard at Variety).
-The companies announced they “have entered into a definitive merger agreement under which Amazon will acquire MGM for a purchase price of $8.45 billion.”
+The deal between Amazon and MGM, which became official in May 2021, has now closed.
+The companies announced they “have entered into a definitive merger agreement under which Amazon will acquire MGM.”
+And now, according to Variety, Amazon has bought MGM for $8.5 billion.
 Sounds like a lot of money.
 But not for Amazon.

 The company is getting a lot for its money.
 It is acquiring Metro-Goldwyn-Mayer’s collection of over 4,000 movies.
 In addition to the James Bond franchise, that includes famous films like 12 Angry Men, Basic Instinct, Creed, James Bond, Legally Blonde, Moonstruck, Poltergeist, Raging Bull, Robocop, Rocky, Silence of the Lambs, Stargate, Thelma & Louise, Tomb Raider, The Magnificent Seven, The Pink Panther, and The Thomas Crown Affair.
 As well as upcoming MGM films like House of Gucci, No Time to Die, and The Addams Family 2.
 Not to mention a whopping 17,000 TV shows, including The Handmaid’s Tale, Fargo, and Vikings.